isync/star-trek-annotated-episode-guide/README.md

 ## Rationale

 Over the years of being an avid Star Trek fan, I found out that I mostly enjoyed episodes which  revolve around or start out from a mystery element.
 When I decided to watch some selected episodes of the show again, I wanted to start with these - thus I needed to know which epsiodes the mystery ones were...
 That's why this guide here was compiled.

+## The Orville

+Yeah, let's call it a Trek show.
+It's true to the spirit.
+Period. ...Picard is just such a let down.

 ## License